P0f509/RandomChat/README.md

 ## Communication protocol

-Messages exchanged beetween client and server respects a communication protocol at Application Layer based on TCP/IP.
+Messages exchanged beetween client and server respect a communication protocol at Application Layer based on TCP/IP.
 In short, client sends a command to the server from the following list:

 - **SRC  -room number**
     (search an enduser in the specified room)
-- **SND  -message length  -message**
+- **SND  -message_length  -message**
     (send the message to the associated enduser)
 - **LVE**
     (leave the current chat)